WikiEducationFoundation/WikiEduDashboard/docs/setup.md

     - $ `gem install bundler`
     - $ `bundle install`
     - If some gems fail to install, you may need to install some dependencies, such as: `libmysqlclient-dev libpq-dev libqtwebkit-dev`
+    ## Note
+    On Windows kindly do this if you encounter issues with the gems Uncomment tz info in your Gemfile
+    Comment out stackprof in your Gemfile
+    Git stash these changes to avoid affecting Unix-based systems

 - [Install Yarn Modern](https://yarnpkg.com/getting-started/install)